icy/git_xy/README.md

 * https://github.com/lerna/lerna (javascript only)
 * https://gerrit.googlesource.com/git-repo/ (Android only?)

-Well, there are too many tools, aren't they?
+Well, there are too many tools...
-What I really need is a simple way to pull changes from some repository to another repository, generates some pull request for review.
+What I really need is a simple way to pull changes from some repository to another repository, generates some pull request for reviewing, and the downstream maintainer will decide what they would do next.

 Morever, this process should be done automatically when the upstream repository is updated.
 Human intervention is not the right way when